-Students who have not attended at least one class meeting or have not logged into an online class by the census date of the course (the date by which attendance verifications are completed) will be administratively dropped from the course by the Registrar's Office and removed from the official roster with no history on their transcript.
-Only those students approved by the Vice President of Enrollment Management and Student Development and/or Vice President for Academic Affairs will be eligible to remain in a class if they have not attended/logged on by the census date of the course.
-A student must drop the course before the first day of the semester in order to receive 100 percent tuition refund as per the College's refund policy.
-Never Attended students will be charged 25 percent of their tuition.
+Students who have not attended at least one class meeting or have not logged into online class by the census date of the course (the day by which attendance verification is completed) will be administratively dropped from the course by the Registrar's Office and removed from the official roster with no history on their transcript.
+Only those students approved by the Vice President of Enrollment Management and Student Development or the Vice President for Academic Affairs will be eligible to remain in a class, if they have not attended/logged on by the census date of the course.
+A student must drop the course by 10% of the class has been complete in order to receive 100% tuition refund as per the College's refund policy.
+Never Attended students will be charged 25% of their tuition only for those credits that fall outside the full time tuition rate.

-STUDENT WITHDRAW-AL FOR MILITARY DEPLOYMENT OR REASSIGNMENT
+STUDENT WITHDRAWAL FOR MILITARY DEPLOYMENT OR REASSIGNMENT